 Each day, approximately 1000 Americans visit the emergency room for dog bite injuries.
 While dogs are still considered to be “man’s best friend,” the fact is that dogs can cause serious harm to humans.
 Research has shown that certain dog breeds may be more dangerous than others.
 Some of the most popular dog breeds in Illinois are also among some of the most dangerous.
-CBS News recently ranked some of the most popular household dog breeds: German Shepherds, Bulldogs, Boxers, Dobermans, Poodles, Rottweilers, Dachshunds, Chihuahuas, Siberian Huskies, Schnauzers, and Great Danes are among the top twenty most popular breeds.
+CBS News recently ranked some of the most popular household dog breeds: German Shepherds, Bulldogs, Boxers, Dobermans, Poodles, Rottweilers, Dachshunds, Chihuahuas, Siberian Huskies, Schnauzers, and Great Danes as being among the top twenty most popular breeds.
 In Chicago particularly, German Shepherds and Bulldogs are among the top five most popular household breeds.

 These breeds are also among the most dangerous dog breeds, including Pit Bulls, Rottweilers, German Shepherds, Dobermans, Huskies, Great Danes, Schnauzers, Dachshunds, Chihuahuas, and Bulldogs.
 A research study by the Centers for Disease Control and Prevention (“CDC”) also lists these same breeds and cross-breed mixes among the most commonly involved in dog bite-related human fatalities.
 The study points out that children, usually between the ages of 5 and 9 years old, are most often the victims of dog bites, with the majority of dog attacks occurring in the dog owner’s home.